Home

 Simple Kite With Poem

-Kid's Kite Features In A Calligraphic Display
+Kid's Kite as a Calligraphic Display

-The photo shows a small simple kite which my sister spotted and photographed one day.
 The kite was part of a foyer display at the Tea-Tree Gully library, in Adelaide, South Australia.
 The Calligraphy Society of South Australia was behind the display.

 The calligrapher in this case was Beverley Carter, who gave me a little background info.
 The photos are displayed with Beverley's permission.

-The first 2 attempts at the poem were rejected, but the 3rd seemed to work nicely when done directly onto the sail of a simple kite.
 The work actually dates back to 1998, when it was entered in the Royal Adelaide Show.
-The judges of the Calligraphy section thought the concept worked pretty well too, and awarded it the prize!
+The judges of the Calligraphy section thought the concept worked pretty well too and awarded it the prize!

-With a whole section of this website devoted to Kid's Kites, we just had to do a page on this delightful piece of kite art.
-Particularly when the poem is titled CHILDREN ARE LIKE KITES!
+With a whole section of this website devoted to Kid's Kites, we just had to do a page on this delightful piece of kite art—particularly when the poem is titled CHILDREN ARE LIKE KITES!
+Something different isn't it.

-Calligraphy On A Small Kite - The Text
+Small Kite Calligraphy—The Text

 Children are like kites.